Juvenile Crimes Attorney - Juvenile Lawyer

 Central Juvenile Hall on Eastlake Avenue

 Central Juvenile Hall also known as "Eastlake" was the first juvenile detention facility established in 1912.
 Central Juvenile hall has a constant problem with overcrowding.
 In 1999, the Los Angeles County Grand Jury was very critical of Central Juvenile Hall and stated," We were both surprised and dismayed to see the apparent substandard condition of this facility."
 The grand jury reported that many of the day rooms had been converted to dormitories and several of the medical infirmary rooms where children are supposed to receive medical attention were closed because of earthquake damage and unsafe conditons.
-Because the grandjury found asbestos present, it is only logical to conclude that both juvenile hall staff and the children housed there were exposed to the deadly asbestos.
-In addition, the plumbing and steam sysems were found to be faulty and outdated.
-Six years later in 2004, construction and renovation has been done to upgrade the facilities.
-Central Juvenile Hall is one of three juvenile hall facilities in Los Angeles County.
-The juvenile hall is located directly behind Eastlake Juvenile Court.

 Visiting Rules at Central Juvenile Hall